DamianEdwards/aspnet5-workshop/Labs/Introduction to ASP.NET 5.md

   ```

 1. Create a folder called `wwwroot` in the project folder.
-1. Create a file called `index.html` with the following contents:
+1. Create a file called `index.html` with the following contents in the `wwwroot` folder:

   ```
   <!DOCTYPE html>